trafficparrot/trafficparrot-examples-openshift/README.md

 curl -v ${TRAFFIC_PARROT_HTTP_URL}/MODApis/Api/v2/Quote/json
 ```

+TODO this could all be done in the sample pipeline
 ### Spin the demo app up
+TODO move to preamble
 First we need the ability to build Java images:
 ```
 oc create -f scripts/openshift/openjdk-s2i-imagestream.json